OldManUmby/DND.SRD.Wiki/README.md

 ![D&D Logo](RE&.logo.png)

-#### Welcome to the online Dungeons & Dragons 5th Edition System Reference Document (Wizards SRD v5.1 w/Errata) REmastered in Markdown & Microsoft Word Formats!
+### Welcome to the REmastered Dungeons & Dragons 5E SRD

 ---

+This is an adaptation of the D&D 5E SRD available in Markdown (.MD), Microsoft Word (.DOCX), Adobe InCopy/InDesign (.ICML) and many other publishing formats.

 **The Systems Reference Document (SRD)** contains guidelines for publishing content under the Open-Gaming License (OGL).
 The [Dungeon Masters Guild](http://dungeonmastersguild.com/) also provides self-publishing opportunities for individuals and groups.
 The OGL and Dungeon Masters Guild offer different kinds of publishing opportunities.
 For an overview of the programs, please visit the official [Wizards SRD page](http://dnd.wizards.com/articles/features/systems-reference-document-srd) to compare the programs.